 The heavy water on comets is a strike against the theory that Earth’s wetness is due to random comet collisions.

-Hallis found water traces in the material then analysed the water’s hydrogen signature by measuring the ratio between two types of hydrogen.
+Hallis found water traces in the material then analysed the its hydrogen signature by measuring the ratio between two types of hydrogen.
 Most water on Earth has the familiar two hydrogen atoms and one oxygen (H2O).
-But in some water molecules, this “normal” hydrogen is replaced by its bigger sibling, deuterium, forming “heavy water”.
+But in some molecules, this “normal” hydrogen is replaced by its bigger sibling, deuterium, forming “heavy water”.

 Earth’s oceans today have a characteristic deuterium-to-hydrogen (D/H) ratio.
 This is much lower than the D/H ratio of all but one of the comets that scientists have been able to investigate.
 The heavy water on comets is a strike against the theory that Earth’s wetness is due to random comet collisions.

 Hallis found that the water in the primordial lava had a D/H ratio much lower than in today’s oceans.
-The result is what you would expect if the newborn Earth had retained some of its water, she says.
+The result is what you would expect if the newborn Earth had retained some of it, she says.
 This is because when the Solar System was a spinning disk of dust, gas and water swirling around the young Sun, all the heavy water was flung to the outer reaches.

 As the spinning disk of dust gradually coalesced to form the Earth, conditions here were superhot.
 Hallis argues that the Earth’s surface water evaporated, but that the Earth was big enough to retain water in a reservoir locked into rock deep under the surface.
-We know water exists in the Earth’s mantle today, but researchers had no idea it had been there since the Earth’s birth.
+We know it exists in the Earth’s mantle today, but researchers had no idea it had been there since the Earth’s birth.

 As the teenage Earth’s crust cooled and hardened, volcanic vents released steam from the reservoir into the atmosphere, Hallis says – just as they do in lava fields in Iceland today.
 Once the Earth’s atmosphere became moist enough, this water fell as rain.
 The transition from dry to a wet surface “wouldn’t have taken too long, geologically speaking”, she says.